FengboMa/docs.spectraguru/docs/Getting-started.md

 ### Visit our site

 {: .note }
-Aug 16, 2024.
-For UGA internal usage on dev branch.
-Connect to school local area network (LAN), i.e. school Wi-Fi PAWS-Secure.
-And visit [here](http://172.19.194.69:8501)!
+As of August 16, 2024: For UGA internal use on the development branch.
+Please connect to the school's local area network (LAN), such as the school Wi-Fi PAWS-Secure, and visit [here](http://172.19.194.69:8501)!

-Our application is hosting at [space-holder](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!
-Please use it directly, as easy as it can go.
+Our application is hosted at [space-holder](https://www.youtube.com/watch?v=dQw4w9WgXcQ)!
+It's straightforward to use—just follow the link and start exploring.

 ### Deploy locally

-You do not have to host it locally to use the application.
-But if you wish to deploy it locally, please follow these steps:
+You do not need to host the application locally to use it.
+However, if you wish to deploy it on your local machine, please follow these steps:

-- **Install Python and dependencies**
+- **Install Python and Dependencies**

-   SpectraGuru runs on:
+   SpectraGuru requires the following packages:

        altair==5.3.0